Last updated on March 3, 2026

 Bruna, Light of Alabaster

-Bruna, Light of Alabaster is a big angel as a 5/5 flier with vigilance, but the main part of the card is that whenever it blocks or attacks, you’ll get to put any auras on the battlefield, in the graveyard, and even in your hand.
+Bruna, Light of Alabaster is a big angel as a 5/5 flier with vigilance, but the main part of the card is that whenever it blocks or attacks, you’ll get to attach a bunch or auras from different zones to it.
 In its Standard format, this card was used to cheat Eldrazi Conscription into play, and that has devastating effects.
 Bruna is a nice Voltron commander, and you can play all sort of cards that tutor strong auras or cards that get better with multiples auras like All That Glitters.

 Campus Renovation